 ‘Connie, go back.
 It’s not time yet.’

 “Though I didn’t see His face, and had no prior knowledge of Him, without a doubt, I knew Jesus was speaking to me!
 He sent me back from death.
-While this was truly supernatural, I’d never felt more comfort or that kind of love in all my life…plus, He knew my name!
+While this was truly supernatural, I’d never felt more comfort or more loved in all my life…plus, He knew my name!

 “Shrugging my shoulders, I reluctantly returned with a sigh to my sickly, earthly vessel.
 It was so repulsive, I cried out, Ech!
 Mom was rightly startled and sobbed, ‘I thought you were dead!’
 I told her everything would be fine, I just saw Jesus, and she wept with great relief.”

-New found musician friends took me to New York City, and we got booked at Catch a Rising Star, basically as comic relief!
-We performed in the wee hours of the morning, in-between comedy acts, in hopes of getting discovered.
+With new found musician friends, we got booked at Catch a Rising Star in New York, basically as comic relief!
+Musicians performed in the wee hours of the morning, in-between comedy acts, in hopes of getting discovered.
 Another gig in the heart of Greenwich Village, just so happened to fall on the same day as the Super Bowl.
 While the boisterous guests were cheering their team, from a bay window, my guitar and I offered songs from Harry Chapin, Jim Croce and Don McLean.
 But, as I softly began Barbara Streisand’s Evergreen, one by one, the crowd turned around and took notice.
-It was a lovely beginning, but life was about to change.
+It was a lovely beginning, but life was again, about to change.

-Patsy Cline and Jim Reeves crossed the airwaves, and being a fan of extraordinary voices, I fell in love with Country music, well crafted lyrics set to joyful melodies for dancing a reel.
-If you wanted to be part of that, you moved to Nashville.
+Being a fan of extraordinary voices, I fell in love with the sound of Patsy Cline & Jim Reeves.
+They sang country, heartbreak and story songs, well crafted lyrics and joyful melodies for dancing a reel.
+But if you wanted to make it in Country music, you moved to Nashville.
 There, I invested time studying songwriters, honing my craft and playing at any venue that would have me, including daily offerings at the Arcade, and quite often at Ryman Auditorium!

 Thanks to friends and mentors, Vic Willis, Harry Warner at BMI, Dickey Lee at Polygram, Chuck Seals and Bob Cook, my songs were on hold with artists like Lorrie Morgan and Garth Brooks.
 Showcasing at writers nights, including the Bluebird Cafe, touring and performing became my way of life and afforded me wonderful opportunities to travel and meet people from around the globe.